-PREREQUISITE: SPAN-052 or 4 years high school Spanish
+PREREQUISITE: SPAN-052 or 4 years high school Spanish LMC Degree: ADR: Arts and Humanities; DA

 Transfer: UC; CSU Gen. Ed.
-Area C2; IGETC Area 3B, 6A C-ID SPAN 210

-This course uses the communicative approach in the acquisition of Spanish.
+Area C2; IGETC Area 3B, 6A C-ID SPAN 210 This course uses the communicative approach in the acquisition of Spanish.
 Students will gain skills in listening and understanding conversation at the intermediate level, writing, and reading.
 The fourth in a series of four semesters of college level Spanish emphasizes the literature and culture of Latin America and Spain.
 May not be repeated.
 SC

-9548 ONLINE Coronado Barraza, V 6/12-7/20

-Note: Online course.
+ONLINE Coronado Barraza, V 6/10-7/18 Note: Online course.
 All instruction will be online with no specifically required meeting times.
 This course may use online exam proctoring software to administer exams.
 Access to a computer with audio and video capability is required.
+Go to www.losmedanos.edu/onlineclasses for course access information.